forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/graph-engine-recommendations.md

+---
+title: 'Writing Graph Engine-Friendly Code'
+lang: en
+---

-# Writing Graph Engine-Friendly Code
+## Writing Graph Engine-Friendly Code

 Graph Engine is a powerful tool for code analysis, but it has its own set of limitations.
 Read this guide to learn about Graph Engine’s nuanced architecture, and learn how to make small refactors to your code to significantly improve Graph Engine's performance.